Sillybutts/1995-Crossbow-Model/readme.md

 # 1995 Crossbow Model
 An open source 3d model of the 1995 Kenner Crossbow Nerf blaster, recreated from scratch.
+Built upon prior work by Captain Slug and Lucian on NerfHaven.

 <details>
 <summary>Changelog (click this text, it's a dropdown!)</summary>